greghendershott/rackjure/README.md

 - `str`
 - `if-let` and `when-let`

-This is tested with Racket 5.3.
-If you find an issue with an earlier version of Racket, please report here on GitHub Issues and if possible I'll try to fix.
+> **NOTE**: This is tested on recent versions of Racket.
+If you find an issue using a Racket version older than 5.3, and for some reason you can't upgrade, please [report here](https://github.com/greghendershott/rackjure/issues) and I'll try to fix if possible.

 ## Background/philosophy